This is a sample itinerary. Work with one of our expert Adventure Specialists to craft the Yellowstone adventure that's perfect for your family.

 Day 3: Grand Teton / Yellowstone—Old Faithful

-This morning you'll enjoy a special activity exclusively for Nat Hab guests as you assist in catching and banding songbirds—a close-up educational encounter with nature that's fascinating for all ages.
+This morning you'll enjoy an exclusive activity (just for Nat Hab guests—not the general public) as you assist in catching and banding songbirds—a close-up educational encounter with nature that's fascinating for all ages.
 Later, travel through aspen glades along the park’s inner loop road, with even more spectacular views of the Teton range.
 You'll also take a short walk to Swan Lake in hopes of seeing trumpeter swans and sandhill cranes.
 This afternoon, enter Yellowstone, America’s first national park, established in 1872.
 At Old Faithful, there’s time before dinner to see the famous geyser erupt, and to investigate the hissing fumaroles and steaming hot springs nearby.

 Day 4: Exploring Old Faithful